MLB Rumors: Bryce Harper Will Sign With New York Yankees, Predicts ‘Bleacher Report’

 — MLB (@MLB) July 31, 2018

 At 25 years old, his career-low batting average is not going to scare anyone away.
-Throughout his entire career to this point, Harper has compiled a.279 batting average.
+Throughout his entire career to this point, Harper has compiled a .279 batting average.
 His track record speaks for itself.

 Harper is one of the best bats in baseball and that isn’t going to change anytime soon.
 Washington will do everything they can to re-sign him, but at this point in time they are not trending in the right direction.
 That could be a concern for Harper in negotiations with the Nationals.

 Outside of the Yankees, there are plenty of teams that could aggressively pursue Harper.
-Another team that has been rumored to be a potential free agency destination for Harper over the past couple of years.
+Another team has been rumored to be a potential free agency destination for Harper over the past couple of years.
 That team would be the Chicago Cubs.

 Kris Bryant and Harper are close friends and the Nationals’ slugger has not hidden his admiration for the Cubs.
 Theo Epstein may very well have a blank check to throw at Harper this offseason.
 Chicago can also offer Harper the chance to compete for a World Series, which the Yankees can as well.